Last updated on February 13, 2026

 Incubator token | Illustration by Johann Bodin

-Ready or not, March of the Machine introduces the MTG community to the first transforming double-faced token.
-And I am very ready!
+March of the Machine introduced the MTG community to the first transforming double-faced token.
+And incubators turned out to be pretty cool!

-Incubate and Incubator tokens bring a whole new angle to the game.
+Incubate and Incubator tokens brought a whole new angle to the game.
 Was this ready for release, or should Wizards have let it cook some more?

 How Does Incubate Work?